HarborPlain

 Last updated: July 2026

-HarborPlain covers “your money, your life” topics — insurance, legal, and health decisions — where being wrong has real consequences.
-This policy documents the standards we hold every piece to.
+HarborPlain covers “your money, your life” topics (insurance, legal, and health decisions) where being wrong has real consequences.
+This policy documents the standard I hold every piece to.

 Each guide and tool moves through four stages before it is published:

 2. Draft.
-We write in plain language, define jargon, and make the practical next step explicit.
+I write in plain language, define jargon, and make the practical next step explicit.
 Calculator logic is separated from the data behind it (see below).

 Sourcing standards

-We cite primary sources for factual claims and avoid presenting estimates as guarantees.
-When a figure depends on the year (tax brackets, contribution limits, average premium rates), we label the year it applies to and review it on the schedule below.
+I avoid presenting estimates as guarantees.
+When a figure depends on the year (tax brackets, contribution limits, average premium rates), I label the year it applies to and review it on the schedule below.

 Authorship and expertise